-Alphonso McAuley was a vibrant source of comedy on the big screen, bringing laughter and joy to many audiences over the course of his career.
-McAuley's acting career began mostly with his roles in various films, such as the Josh Lucas dramatic sports film "Glory Road" (2006) and the biographical drama "Pride" (2007) with Terrence Howard.
-He worked in series television while getting his start in acting, including a part on "Joan of Arcadia" (2003-05).
-He worked on "Chocolate News" (2008-09), "The Middle" (2009-) and "Breaking In" (2010-12) in the early 2000s and the 2010s.
-Additionally, he later acted in the Jodie Foster comedic adventure "Nim's Island" (2008).
-McAuley took on film roles in more recent years, appearing in "Cat Run" (2011) and "Cat Run 2" (2014).
-He held additional roles in television including a part on "Love That Girl" (2010-11).
-McAuley's distinctive voice can be heard on "The Lion of Judah" (2011) with Ernest Borgnine.
-Most recently, McAuley acted in the comedy "Walk of Shame" (2014) with Elizabeth Banks.
+Alphonso McAuley built quite a career for himself as a vibrant source of comedy, starring in many films throughout his Hollywood career.
+McAuley's acting career began mostly with his roles in various films, such as the Josh Lucas dramatic sports film "Glory Road" (2006) and the Terrence Howard biographical drama "Pride" (2007).
+In the early 2000s and the 2010s, McAuley worked on predominantly television shows such as "The Middle" (2009-), "Breaking In" (Fox, 2010-12) and "Love That Girl" (TV One, 2010-11).
+He also appeared in the Jodie Foster comedic adventure "Nim's Island" (2008). during these years McAuley took on film roles in more recent years, appearing in "Cat Run" (2011) with Paz Vega and "Cat Run 2" (2014).
+He held additional roles in television including a part on "Key & Peele" (Comedy Central, 2011-15).
+McAuley's distinctive voice can be heard on the animated motion picture "The Lion of Judah" (2011) with Ernest Borgnine.
+Most recently, McAuley acted in "Walk of Shame" (2014) with Elizabeth Banks.